knetikmedia/knetikcloud-csharp-net20-client/docs/SocialGoogleApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**LinkAccounts1**](SocialGoogleApi.md#linkaccounts1) | **POST** /social/google/users | Link facebook account
+[**LinkAccounts1**](SocialGoogleApi.md#linkaccounts1) | **POST** /social/google/users | Link google account

 <a name="linkaccounts1"></a>
 # **LinkAccounts1**
-> void LinkAccounts1 (ModelGoogleToken facebookToken)
+> void LinkAccounts1 (GoogleToken googleToken)

-Link facebook account
+Link google account

-Links the current user account to a facebook account, using the acccess token from facebook.
+Links the current user account to a google account, using the acccess token from google.
 Can also be used to update the access token after it has expired.

 ### Example
 ```csharp